 Use my discount code JOYFULLY5OFF to receive $5 off your first order!

-OK, let’s get into the nitty gritty details about what makes each shade of blue paint unique.
+OK, let’s get into the nitty gritty details about the best blue paint colors.

-Naval (SW 6244) – LRV: 4 (LRV, or Light Reflectance Value is a scale commonly used by design professionals where 0 = absolute black and 100 is pure white.)
+Naval – LRV: 4 (LRV, or Light Reflectance Value is a scale commonly used by design professionals where 0 = absolute black and 100 is pure white.)

 Sherwin-Williams’ Naval is another beautiful dark navy blue.
 The paint color is highly saturated, and it’s one of the darkest blues included in this list.